Farheen Gani

 The master of science program comprises 30 credits and includes courses in contemporary criminal justice issues; applied data analysis for criminal justice; research methods in criminal justice; law enforcement; comparative criminal justice; criminal justice administration; juvenile justice; legal issues; and corrections.

 The internship program is designed to provide efficient and effective training for undergraduate students currently enrolled in the Department of Criminal Justice & Forensic Investigation.
-This program is short but will provide students with a small taste of the agency and the Criminal Justice system.
+This short program will provide students with a small taste of the agency and the Criminal Justice system.

 The University of South Alabama offers a bachelor of arts program in criminal justice providing broad exposure to students about the core aspects of the criminal justice system, including courts, corrections, and law enforcement.
 Graduates will gain solid critical and analytical thinking skills that will prepare them for careers in areas such as law enforcement, parole, victim services, and probation, or graduate school.